 It may seem like radio marketing is easier as there is only an audio message, but to make sure it is effective it is very important to set the right tone, pitch and other features of the message.
 If the voice is full of life and exciting – with changing pitches, people are likely to listen as opposed to a dull and monotonous message.
 Similarly, an audio message shouldn’t be too fast or too slow.

-These 5 channels can be used to promote events so that they may be successful.
+These 5 channels can be used for event promotion so that you may be successful in all your marketing efforts.
 All it requires creativity and strategic planning, as almost all methods are very budget friendly so even smaller businesses can benefit from them.